-- ♦ All definitions related to the financial aid section appear at the end of the Definitions document. - Items preceded by an asterisk (\) represent definitions agreed to among publishers which do not appear on the CDS document but may be present on individual publishers' surveys. - \Academic advisement: Plan under which each student is assigned to a faculty member or a trained adviser, who, through regular meetings, helps the student plan and implement immediate and long-term academic and vocational goals.
+- " All definitions related to the financial aid section appear at the end of the Definitions document. - " Items preceded by an asterisk (\) represent definitions agreed to among publishers which do not appear on the CDS document but may be present on individual publishers' surveys. - " Additional guidance for some terms, particularly those common with the IPEDS survey, may be found here: https://surveys.nces.ed.gov/ipeds/public/glossary - \Academic advisement: Plan under which each student is assigned to a faculty member or a trained adviser, who, through regular meetings, helps the student plan and implement immediate and long-term academic and vocational goals.
 Accelerated program: Completion of a college program of study in fewer than the usual number of years, most often by attending summer sessions and carrying extra courses during the regular academic term.

-Admitted student: Applicant who is offered admission to a degree-granting program at your institution.

-\Adult student services: Admission assistance, support, orientation, and other services expressly for adults who have started college for the first time, or who are re-entering after a lapse of a few years.
+Admitted student: Applicant who is offered admission to a degree-granting program at your institution. - \Adult student services: Admission assistance, support, orientation, and other services expressly for adults who have started college for the first time, or who are re-entering after a lapse of a few years.